narzac/narzac.github.io/_posts/programming/2013-11-19-estimated-reading-time-with-jekyll.md

 {% endraw %}
 {% endhighlight %}

 Then you are good to go with the above code.
-Even better if you don't have this code in a separate include file, then replace "include.caller.content" with "page.content" and you are done.
+Even simpler if you don't have this code in a separate include file, then replace "include.caller.content" with "page.content" and you are done.
+So you've guessed right, 'include.caller.content' is used to pass 'page.content' if 'caller = page', when there is a separate include file such as post-meta.html.
-That is all about this post, feel free to ask further quesitons.
+That is all about this post, feel free to ask further quesitons <span class="fontelico-emo-happy"></span>